Sumit-Jadav-07/Global-Sales-Performance-PowerBI/README.md

   - **Customer Data**: Customer information including region.
   - **Shipping Data**: Shipping costs and methods.

-Ensure the data is cleaned and formatted correctly before loading it into Power BI.

 ## Insights Delivered

 - Real-time insights into sales and profit trends.